-Extensive preclinical testing was conducted using the initial lentiviral vector BSM11-D12G5, and is reported in detail in Guda et al.73 and Brendel et al.62.
-These studies demonstrated success in selectively suppressing BCL11A in erythroid cells via pol II promoter expressed microRNA adapted shRNAs (shRNA^{miR}s) resulting in effective knockdown of BCL11A and derepression of Hbb-y, a functional homolog of the human β -globin gene in a murine erythroid cell line73.
-Expressing the modified shRNA^{miR}s in an erythroid-specific fashion circumvented any adverse effects in other hematopoietic cell lineages and led to efficient BCL11A knockdown and high levels of HbF in primary human CD34-derived erythroid cells.
-In a series of experiments, G-CSF mobilized CD34+ cells from healthy donors were transduced with a vector expressing a non-targeting shRNA (as control) or BSM11-D12G5 and subjected to erythroid cells with up to 90% reduction of BCL11A protein.
+Extensive preclinical testing was conducted using the initial lentiviral vector BSM11-D12G5, and is reported in detail in Guda et al. 73 and Brendel et al. 62 .
+These studies demonstrated success in selectively suppressing BCL11A in erythroid cells via pol II promoter expressed microRNA adapted shRNAs (shRNA miR s) resulting in effective knockdown of BCL11A and derepression of Hbb-y, a functional homolog of the human β -globin gene in a murine erythroid cell line 73 .
+Expressing the modified shRNA miR s in an erythroid-specific fashion circumvented any adverse effects in other hematopoietic cell lineages and led to efficient BCL11A knockdown and high levels of HbF in primary human CD34-derived erythroid cells.
+In a series of experiments, G-CSF mobilized CD34+ cells from healthy donors were transduced with a vector expressing a non-targeting shRNA (as control) or BSM11-D12G5 and subjected to erythroid in vitro differentiation.
+These hematopoietic stem and progenitor cells (HSPCs) gave rise to erythroid cells with up to 90% reduction of BCL11A protein.
 These erythrocytes demonstrated 60-70% γ -chain expression and a corresponding increase in HbF at low vector copy numbers per cell (VCN<1.5).